Drive from Osaka! Itinerary for 2 days and 1 night to visit the ume (plum) grove in Tsukigase, Nara

 ![[ Undefined: coursed-title-plain ]](/lsc/upfile/courseDetail/0000/0150/150_1_l.jpg)

+One of the largest roadside stations in western Japan features a spacious parking area, restaurants, a convenience store, a direct sales market for local agricultural products, a motorcycle gear shop, and a natural hot spring facility.
 The restaurant area offers a wide variety of dining options, including ramen, udon, soba, rice bowls, yakiniku, and various set meals.
-Additionally, there are direct sales shops and souvenir stores where visitors can enjoy shopping for local agricultural products, fresh foods, processed goods, and specialty items.
+Additionally, there are direct sales shops and souvenir stores where visitors can shop for local agricultural products, fresh foods, processed goods, and specialty items.

 Nara Okuyama Driveway - Toll road leading to the summit of Mt.
 Wakakusa